Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 template: example-1
 name: example-1a

-## Concept
+## Example 1: Files

-Imagine you wanted to write code that represented **files** on a computer's hard drive.
+Imagine you want to write code that represents **files** on a computer's hard drive.

----

-template: example-1
-name: example-1b

-## Properties
+--

 Every file on the hard drive might have some properties, e.g.

-- the data stored within the file
+- The data stored within the file
-- metadata: filename, size, date modified, etc.
+- Metadata: filename, size, date modified, etc.

 --

-The values these properties hold collectively represent the _internal state_ of any given file at any given moment in time.
+The values these properties hold collectively represent the _internal state_ of any given file at any given moment.

 ---

 template: example-1
 name: example-1c

-## Actions...
+## Example 1: Files

-If we say a file is in control of its own destiny (a big if), we could say a file has a few actions it could take, e.g.:
+Suppose a file was in control of its destiny (a big if); what actions could it take?
+Perhaps it could:

+--

 - update the data it holds
 - change its filename
 - save itself to a particular location on the hard drive

----

-template: example-1
-name: example-1d

-## ... and their consequences
+--

 These actions represent a _public interface_ through which other code can interact with any given file and instruct it what actions to take.